 Six Ways To Enforce A Child Support Order in Virginia

-Due to hard economic times, more and more custodial parents with minor children have begun to reconsider enforcement of unpaid child support payments.
-To many, this task may seem endless or impossible, but in Virginia there are several ways to collect unpaid child support.
+There are several ways to collect unpaid child support in Virginia.
 Payees of child support can take action either in the court in which the child support order was entered or by using the Department of Child Support Enforcement (DCSE).
 Here are six ways to force a delinquent parent to pay their child support in Virginia:

 - Wage Withholding: If a party is in arrears for an amount equal to at least one month’s obligation, under Virginia Code Section 20-79.1 a court may order the payor’s employer to withhold income from their paycheck.
 The amount of the withholding can be the amount of any current child support due, in addition to a specific amount to be applied to arrears.
 To do this, a notice of arrears must be submitted to the Court.